Malta - a Fascinating English-Speaking Island in the Center of the Mediterranean

 The school where I studied English

 I got assigned to an "intermediate" level, like my the level of the Brazilian Portuguese class I'm taking at the present!
+My English was as shaky back then, as my Portuguese is at present, haha.

 St. Julian (not me!)